ivanstambuk/ivanstambuk.github.io/_posts/2020-07-02-Azure-DevOps-pipelines-and-Atlassian-stack.markdown

 In a similar vein, Atlassian JIRA plugin for Azure DevOps pipelines, reportedly developed in a joint effort with Microsoft, doesn't work more than it does - just a cursory look at [a string of one-star reviews](https://marketplace.atlassian.com/apps/1220515/azure-pipelines-for-jira?hosting=cloud&tab=reviews) is enough to get the full picture of its abysmal state.
 Installing it alone requires hacking around with browser DOM to make the hidden `iframe` visible in order to complete the installation.

 So if your stack is Atlassian JIRA for ALM, Bitbucket for code storage, and Azure DevOps pipelines for CI/CD, you are in a rough spot.
-If you were thinking of hydrating the variables during the pipeline execution, by using an external service that will transform commit ID into a set of desired credentials - it won't work, because [predefined variables are read only](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).
+If you were thinking of hydrating the variables during the pipeline execution, by using an external service or perhaps the `git log -1 --pretty=format` command that will transform the current commit ID into a set of desired credentials necessary for the notification system to work - it's no good, because [predefined variables are read only](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

-Fortunately, there is a elegant solution to the rescue - git remotes.
-We will create a mirror of the Bitbucket repository on the Azure Repos, and will manually push all changes to both remotes, which will eliminate the `Build.RequestedXxx` bug.
+Fortunately, there is an elegant solution to the rescue - git remotes.
+We will create a mirror of the Bitbucket repository on Azure Repos, and we will manually push all changes to both remotes, which will eliminate the `Build.RequestedXxx` bug.

 # Multiple git remotes